xuhankai/notes/content/Math/LOHS Math Club/Combinatorics Identities.md

 We will generally use the following strategies:
 - Algebraic Manipulation
 - Using previous known identities to prove current identity
-- Using one to one correspondance(Ex: Committee forming) How to prove is a matter of taste.
+- Using one to one correspondence(Ex: Committee forming) How to prove is a matter of taste.
 We will provide 1 or a combination of strategies to prove our examples.
 We encourage you to try to prove it using other strategies.

 ### Basic Sum Identities